felixwellen/FastFluidDynamics/README.md

 CONTROLS:

 - q           -- quit.
 - v           -- show the velocity vector field.
 - s           -- start/stop simulation.
 - d           -- show divergence of velocity field.(red means positive, green negative)
 - left click  -- drop something into the fluid.
+- right click -- set source/target of force acting on the fluid

 The goal of this project was that I learn how to use ocaml.
 The program is supposed to implement a fast and unprecise 2d-Navier-Stokes solver from the paper